 In a bid to fight tax evasion and money laundering, the OECD developed CRS, an information exchange mechanism, and managed to convince most of the world’s countries to implement it.
 In this guide, I cover how CRS works and what is reported.

-Tax Information Exchange Agreements (TIEA) are fairly common and have been used for many years by countries in their fight against tax evasion.
-They allow one country to request another country to hand over the financial information of a tax payer, often to help a tax investigation.
+Tax Information Exchange Agreements (TIEAs) are fairly common and have been used for many years by countries in their fight against tax evasion.
+They allow one country to request the financial information of a tax payer, often to help a tax investigation, from another country.
 It is important to understand that TIEAs work on a pull basis.
 In plain English, they are not automatic.
-CRS on the other hand is automatic and its scope is broader, much broader.
-If you have a bank account in one of the signatory countries, you automatically fall within its scope.
-All your bank balances / transactions will automatically be reported to the tax authority of the country in which you are a tax resident.
-The banks will have to collect your tax ID so unless you are a legal resident in a foreign country, you will have to hand over that of your home country.
+CRS, on the other hand, is automatic and its scope is broader, much broader.
+If you have a financial account (bank, brokerage etc) in one of the signatory countries, you automatically fall within its scope.
+All your balances and account details will automatically be reported to the tax authorities of your country of tax residency.

 The best way to mitigate the impact of the implementation of CRS is to become the tax resident of a low/no-tax country.
-As a tax resident, you will legally be entitled to use a tax ID from that country when opening new bank accounts (or updating existing accounts).
+As a tax resident, you will legally be entitled to use a tax ID from that country when opening new financial accounts (or when updating existing accounts).
 If properly structured, you can also significantly reduce your tax burden (or eliminate it entirely).
-You can find a list of the best low/no-tax residencies here.
-You can also ask for personalized help directly from the Insiders Club homepage.